azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Containers

+Fargate can intergate with both EKS and ECS, and provides serverless orchestration.
+ECS + EC2 is not serverless, though it provides access to underlying OS (unlike Fargate)

+ALB's Dynamic Port Mapping redirects traffic to multiple ECS Tasks running on the same ECS Container instance.

+Fargate is charged based on vCPU and memory resources used.
+ECS EC2 charges based on used resources (e.g. EC2 and EBS)

+To troubleshoot disconnected ECS container instances: Verify that ECS agent is installed and running, Docker daemon is running, and that the IAM instance profile has the necessary permissions applied.
+Remember that Amazon ECS optimized AMI already contains ECS container agent.

+ECS Container instance roles give permission to all the apps (ECS agent and docker daemon use that).
+To have fine grain permissions, use IAM Task Role.

 ### Elastic Load Balancer

 ELB does not have any caching capability.
 ELB is responsible for distributing traffic and ASG responsible for placing & terminating in-stances.